yc2220001/yc2220001.github.io/_pages/about.md

 Research: As a student pursuing a Ph.D. in Civil Engineering and Hydraulics, I am working to explore the creative integration between data science, numerical methods, and ocean, geology, and geotechnics.
 My main interests focus on soil-water coupling processes, meshless methods, fluid-structure interaction analysis, and high-performance computing platform development.
 Previously: I received my Bachelor's degree in Civil Engineering from Southwestern University.
+This page is Can’s academic webpage, but still under construction…